 Chicken stew South African style!
-No fancy ingredients, just the basics, then simmering for 2.5 hours in a dutch oven until all the flavors come together and produce something that hearkens you back to a time when things were quieter and simpler in this world.
+No fancy ingredients, just the basics, then simmering for two and a half hours in a dutch oven until all the flavors come together and produce something that hearkens you back to a time when things were quieter and simpler in this world.

 - 6 chicken drumsticks or thighs